1

 Publications

 Publications from the UCLA Chicano Studies Research Center Press explore the Chicana/o and Latina/o experience.
-They showcase the latest research in a range of disciplines, presented in a variety of formats: the pre-eminent journal in the field, award-winning books, policy briefs and research reports, and historical films on DVD.
+They showcase the latest research in a range of disciplines, presented in a variety of formats: the pre-eminent journal in the field, award-winning books, policy briefs and research reports, oral histories, and historical films on DVD.

-CSRC Press was founded in 1969 to provide a voice for young Chicana/o academics who could not find mainstream publishers.
+CSRC Press was founded in 1969 to provide a voice for young academics who could not find mainstream publishers.
 The Press’s contribution to academic scholarship continues to grow as Chicana/o and Latina/o studies develop in new directions.

 CSRC Press is located on the campus of the University of California, Los Angeles.